EtheaDev/SKIAShellExtensions/README.md

 - Themes (Dark and Light) according to user preferences of Windows Theme

+- Play normal, inverse or manual control

-- AutoPlay and Loop of animation
+- AutoPlay and Loop of animation when selected into Explorer

 ### Setup using the Installer